Wentong-Liu/safe-api/readme.md

 # Note

-For a complete security, you should use SSL whenever possible.
+* For a complete security, you should use SSL whenever possible.

-In cases that SSL may has been breached or unavailable, the following features are offered:
+* In cases that SSL may has been breached or unavailable, the authentication process is vulnerable and user credentials may be disclosed.

+* The following features are offered:

 # Feature